DestinationHome/Destination-Home-Online/README.md

 ![NPIA00005_screenshot_2022_06_25_21_45_11](https://user-images.githubusercontent.com/67494727/177837044-4215c329-545d-47bd-8631-3b23a93c4baf.png)

 - As all with any major software development project, even the best applications are known to have bugs, and PlayStation Home online is no exception.
-With that being said the Destination Home gives serious consideration when it comes to stability for our community.
+With that being said the Destination Home Development team gives serious consideration when it comes to stability for our community.
 If you see any **critical bugs** please create a ticket/issue [here](https://github.com/DestinationHome/Destination-Home-Online/issues) on the official Destination Home Online repo.
 In order to fix bugs fast, we ask for users to provide as much documentation as possible.
 For instance:

   - What client are your using (RPCS3/PS3)?
   - Where did this bug occur?
 List the scene/space name.
   - Provide pictures/videos of the error occurring.

-- If you see an a issue topic that has already **been documented** please refrain from creating another report/thread as this will cause confusion for the development team.
+- If you see an issue topic that has already **been documented** please refrain from creating another **report/thread** as this will cause confusion for the development team.

 # 🤖 Destination Home Discord Cache Bot: